gr0uch/simulacra/README.md

 node = simulacra(initialData, bindings)
 ```

 This is just one way to implement time travel, but not the most efficient.
+Consider using the [*event sourcing* pattern](http://martinfowler.com/eaaDev/EventSourcing.html) for a more flexible approach.

 ## Benchmarks